Journalism

 Career Outlook

-The writing, editing, photography, and online news courses combined with and emphasis on critical thinking, ethics, and clear expression, prepare students for entry-level jobs in a wide variety of print, online and broadcast news organizations and magazines, and in many fields outside journalism.
+The writing, editing, photography, and online news courses combined with an emphasis on critical thinking, ethics, and clear expression, prepare students for entry-level jobs in a wide variety of print, online and broadcast news organizations and magazines, and many fields outside journalism.
 The department’s national reputation for excellence and diversity has drawn the attention of news organizations around the country, making it a key place for job and internship recruitment.

 Professor

-RACHELE KANIGEL (2004), Professor of Journalism; B.A.
-(1983), San Francisco State University; M.S.
-(2002), Columbia University, Graduate School of Journalism.
+Rachele Kanigel (2004), Professor in Journalism.
+M.S.
+Columbia University, Graduate School of Journalism.

-VENISE WAGNER (2001), Professor of Journalism; B.S.
-(1985), University of Illinois, Champaign-Urbana; M.A.
-(1987), Monterey Institute of International Studies.
+Venise Wagner (2001), Professor in Journalism.
+M.A.
+Monterey Institute of International Studies.

 Associate Professor